Buy-One/REAPER-scripts/README.md

 3. Click "Raw" button in the upper right corner of the script window
 4. Download as normal
 5. Remove the .txt extension only leaving .lua
+6. Or use the download button which has appeared in the updated interface

 Scripts from the **MIDI** folder go to the **MIDI Editor** section of the Action list